chipsalliance/firrtl-spec/spec.md

 - A vector type is passive if and only if the element type is passive.
 - A bundle type is passive if and only if it contains no field which is marked `flip`{.firrtl}
   and the type of each field is passive.
-- An enum type is passive if and only if the type of each of its variants is passive.
+- All enumeration types are passive.

 Registers and memories may only be parametrized over passive types.